mikaelbr/bacon-love/exercises/13_flatmaps/problem.md

 the passed function, it only takes the last created (or first):
 `flatMapLatest` or `flatMapFirst`.
-If we were to swap out `flatMap` with `flatMapLatest` in the first example above, we would get the output `100 100 100`, and `flatMapFirst` would give `10 10 10`.
-We've essentially swapped the original observable with a new EventSource created by an emitted value.
+If we were to swap out `flatMap` with `flatMapLatest` in the first example above, we would get the output `100---100---100`, and `flatMapFirst` would give `10-10-10`.
+We've essentially swapped the original observable with a new EventStream created by an emitted value.
 This can be used in many different creative ways, as long as one can wrap ones head around it.

 To see some of the things we can do, lets try to create a new EventStream, showing "Bacon" every X milliseconds, where X milliseconds are changed